chattizen/citizens-handbook/chattanooga/mayor/index.md

 excerpt: |
     The mayor is the chief executive who runs Chattanooga city government.

     He oversees a large administration that provides government services.
 The structure of this government is mostly determined by the mayor himself.
-However, he is required by the City Charter to appoint some administrators, including a police chief, fire chief, finance officer and treasurer.

     He is popularly elected in a citywide election every four years.
 The current mayor, Andy Berke, was first elected in March 2013.
 Chattanooga's mayor is limited to serving two consecutive terms in office.
 ocdid: /country:us/state:tn/place:chattanooga/citywide